“How can married Christians, deal graciously with problematic siblings and sibling in laws?”

 Each year, we receive quite a few emails, sent to us from those who are married.
 Many of them are encountering difficulties in dealing with sibling in laws.
 The same is true of those with interfering sisters and brothers.
 Most of these siblings are very demanding, and mean-spirited.
 They can also be vindictive in how they act towards the spouse of their sibling and cause trouble.

 Others stay to visit too long so the spouse feels imposed upon and worn out.

-There are various situations that can come in to play.
-But in each case the one spouse is “at odds” with the other spouse because of the bond that siblings have had with each other through the years.
+In each case the one spouse is “at odds” with the other spouse because of the bond that siblings have had with each other through the years.